Andy Carroll: 2010–11

-On 31 January 2011, Liverpool put in a bid of £30 million for Carroll, which was rejected.
+On 31 January 2011, Liverpool placed a bid of £30 million for Carroll, which was rejected.
 Newcastle then accepted a bid of £35 million and, following the agreement of personal terms and a medical, the transfer was completed shortly before the 11:00 pm deadline.

-Carroll insisted he was forced out of Newcastle, but United claimed he had handed in a transfer request after they turned down Liverpool's £30 million bid.
+Carroll insisted he was forced out of Newcastle, but United said he had submitted a transfer request after they turned down Liverpool's £30 million bid.
 Liverpool confirmed that Carroll would wear the number 9 jersey previously worn by Fernando Torres, who left Anfield for Chelsea on the same evening for £50 million.
 The transfer made Carroll the eighth overall most expensive footballer at the time, and also the most expensive British footballer at the time.
 He also became the second most expensive footballer playing for a British club, after Torres.
 However, due to an injury he sustained while with Newcastle, it was announced that Carroll would have to wait some time before his Liverpool debut.

 Carroll finally made his Liverpool debut as a substitute in the 3–1 win against Manchester United on 6 March 2011.
 On 10 March, he appeared in his first European match for Liverpool in a 1–0 loss at Braga in the UEFA Europa League, appearing as a substitute after half-time.
 In the return leg a week later, he made his first Liverpool start, although the match finished 0–0, leading to Liverpool going out of the competition losing 1–0 on aggregate.
 On 20 March, he made his first Premier League start for Liverpool at the Stadium of Light in a 2–0 victory against Sunderland.
 On 11 April, Carroll scored his first goals for Liverpool in a 3–0 victory against Manchester City at Anfield, scoring his first with a long-range strike and his second with a header.
-He played several more times that season, but did not score any more goals.